nhscc/problem-statements/2021/ghostmeme/ghostmeme-part-1.md

 To fully satisfy this requirement, users of _your_ app always receive a notification about being mentioned unless they already dismissed it through _your_ app.
-That is: teams may find it necessary to _rebuild_ the local data of users created through other frontends.
+That is: teams may find it necessary to _rebuild_ the local data of existing users (perhaps created through _other_ frontends) when they first login.

 > The API does not store user notification data.
 That is the responsibility of
 > each individual team's solution.
 However, the API contains all of the data